mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

                 previous: 80 # p
                 search: 83   # s

-    All values much be numeric key codes.
+    All values must be numeric key codes.
 It is best to use keys which are available on all keyboards.
 You may use <https://keycode.info/> to determine the key code for a given key.